dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 Workflows provide the following reliability guaranteees:

 1. They always run to completion.
-If a server executing a workflow fails and is restarted, it resumes all incomplete workflows from where they left off.
+If execution of a workflow is interrupted, DBOS resumes it from where it left off.
 2. Transactions execute _exactly once_.
 Regardless of what failures occur during a workflow's execution, it executes each of its transactions once and only once.
 3. Communicators execute _at least once_ but are never re-executed after they successfully complete.
 If a failure occurs inside a communicator, the communicator may be retried, but once a communicator has completed execution, guarantees it will never be re-executed regardless of what failures happen afterwards.